Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 ##### 3. Design Rule Checking (DRC) and Layout Versus Schematic (LVS):
 - The PDK provides the design rules required to check the layout for manufacturability.
 These rules ensure that the physical design adheres to the manufacturing constraints, preventing issues that could arise during fabrication.
 - It also includes information for LVS checks, which ensure that the layout corresponds accurately to the intended circuit design.
 This step is critical for verifying that the design will function as expected after fabrication.
+  ###### Design Rule Checking (DRC)
+  - DRC is a verification process that checks whether the physical layout of an IC adheres to a set of design rules provided by the semiconductor foundry.
+These rules define the minimum and maximum dimensions, spacing, and alignment of various features on the chip, such as metal layers, vias, and transistors.
+The design rules are critical for ensuring that the chip can be reliably manufactured and will function correctly
+###### Layout Versus Schematic (LVS)
+- LVS is a verification process that compares the netlist extracted from the physical layout with the original schematic netlist to ensure that they match.
+The schematic represents the intended electrical connections and behavior of the circuit, while the layout represents the actual physical implementation of that design on the chip.
 ##### 4. Device Models for Simulation:
 - PDKs include SPICE (Simulation Program with Integrated Circuit Emphasis) models for transistors and other devices.
 These models are used in simulation tools to predict the electrical behavior of circuits before they are fabricated.
 ##### 5.Process-Specific Design Automation: